DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Introduction

 \section{Introduction}

+\blfootnote{The work is supported by the National Key Research and Development Program of China(GrantsNo.
+2017YFB0202002).}

 The Coronavirus Disease 2019 (COVID-19), caused by the severe acute respiratory symptom coronavirus 2 (SARS-CoV-2), is spreading rapidly across the world through extensive person-to-person transmission \cite{1}.
 The World Health Organization (WHO) officially declared the COVID-19 a pandemic on 11 March 2020.
-As of 20 February 2021, the COVID-19 has infected more than 110 million people in more than 192 countries and territories and caused more than 2.45 million deaths \cite{2}.
-Due to the persistent lack of clinically proven antiviral drugs and vaccines available for treatment, the COVID-19 pandemic has had a devastating impact on public health and the economy.
+As of 23 August 2021, the COVID-19 has infected more than 211 million people in more than 192 countries and territories and caused more than 4.43 million deaths \cite{2}.
+Due to the high infectivity and fatality rate, the COVID-19 pandemic has had a devastating impact on public health and the economy.
 It is of great importance to conduct early diagnosis of COVID-19, for preventing the further spread of the disease and delivering proper treatment regimen.
 The real-time reverse transcription-polymerase chain reaction (RT-PCR) test is the golden standard for the diagnosis of COVID-19 infection \cite{3}.
 However, the high false-negative rate \cite{1} of RT-PCR may delay the diagnosis of potential cases.
-Moreover, RT-PCR testing is often time-consuming, and the clinicians suffer from the risk of infection.
-These factors underline the urgent need for alternative methods for rapid and accurate diagnosis of COVID-19.

-Chest X-ray and computed tomography (CT) are two valuable tools for the early diagnosis of patients suspected of SARS-CoV-2 infection \cite{6}.
+As a complementary strategy, Chest X-ray and Computed Tomography (CT) are widely used in the early diagnosis of patients suspected of SARS-CoV-2 infection \cite{6}.
 Compared with X-ray images, chest CT scans have higher sensitivity in diagnosing COVID-19 infection, and can provide more detailed information about the lesion, which is helpful for quantitative analysis \cite{7}.
 Early investigations have observed typical radiographic features on chest CT images such as ground-glass opacities (GGO), multifocal patchy consolidation, and vascular dilation in the lesions \cite{8,9,10,11}.
 However, detecting COVID-19 from CT images is demanding and prone to human errors as some early-stage patients may have normal imaging features.
-Besides, the similar imaging findings between COVID-19 and other common pneumonia on the image make it difficult to differentiate.
+Besides, the similar imaging findings between COVID-19 cases and common pneumonia (CP) cases on the image make it difficult to differentiate.